- Search The Registry

 During its early history, the castle was operated by two London-based firms, the Gambia Adventurers and the Royal African Company of England, a "Crown-chartered company" subsidized by the British government.
 The castle was not commercially successful then, but it symbolized British influence in the region.
 This early phase of the castle's history ended in 1728 when José Lopez da Moura, an Afro-Portuguese competitor in the slave trade, raided Bunce Island.

 It was abandoned until the mid-1740s.
-Bunce Island was operated later by two London-based companies: Grant, Oswald & Company, and John & Alexander Anderson, and at that period, it was a highly profitable enterprise.
+Bunce Island was later operated by two London-based companies: Grant, Oswald & Company, and John & Alexander Anderson, and at that period, it was a highly profitable enterprise.
 During the second half of the 18th century, the companies sent thousands of African captives from Bunce Island to British- and French-controlled islands in the West Indies and to Britain's North American colonies.
 The London-based owners grew wealthy from the castle's operations.

 Afro-Portuguese sold slaves and local products there.
 During its late history, Afro-English families, such as the Caulkers, Tuckers, and Cleveland’s, sold slaves at Bunce Island.
-The slave ships came from the British ports of London, Liverpool, and Bristol; from Newport, Rhode Island, in the North American colonies; and from France and Denmark.
+The slave ships came from the British ports of London, Liverpool, Bristol, Newport, Rhode Island, in the North American colonies, and France and Denmark.
 They transported slaves mostly to the Caribbean and the American South.
 French naval forces attacked Bunce Island four times (1695, 1704, 1779, and 1794), damaging or destroying it each time.
 The attack of 1779 took place during the American Revolutionary War when America's French allies took advantage of the conflict to attack British assets outside North America.
 Pirates also attacked the castle twice (1719 and 1720), including Bartholomew Roberts, or "Black Bart," the most notorious pirate of the 18th century.

 The British traders rebuilt the castle after each attack, gradually altering its architecture during the roughly 140 years it was used as a slave trade entrepôt.
 In the name of the product produced, Bunce Island is best known as one of the chief suppliers of slaves to planters for the rice industry in the British colonies of Charleston (South Carolina) and Savannah (Georgia) during the second half of the 18th century.
 British philanthropists involved with the Committee for the Relief of the Black Poor established Freetown in 1787, a settlement for freed slaves on the Sierra Leone Peninsula, just 20 miles downriver from Bunce Island.

 Today, substantial ruins stand on the north end of the island.
 Bunce Island House, the headquarters building where the Chief Agent lived with his senior officers, is at the castle's center.
 Parts of the building still rise to a second-story level.
 Immediately behind it is the open-air slave yard, divided between a large area for men and a smaller one for women and children.
 Remnants stand of two watchtowers, a fortification with places for eight cannons, and a gunpowder magazine.
 Some of the cannons bear the royal cipher of King George III).
-At the island's south end, several inscribed tombstones mark the graves of slave traders, slave ship captains, and the foreman of African workers.
+At the island's south end, several inscribed tombstones mark the graves of slave traders, slave ship captains, and the foremen of African workers.

 Washington later donated $25,000 to a project to create a computer reconstruction of Bunce Island as it appeared in the year 1805.
 Project directors Joseph Opala and Gary Chatelain at James Madison University produced a 3-D image of the castle using computer-aided design, which allows the viewer to "enter" all the structures and "see" them as they appeared 200 years ago.
 A traveling exhibit on the history of Bunce Island, which contains some of these computer-generated images, is available in the U.S. and U.K. The full exhibit is permanently displayed at the Sierra Leone National Museum in Freetown.